DevPatel1102/Headlinr/README.md

 ## 🧠 Overview

-**Headlinr** is an open-source Flutter framework crafted for building dynamic, multi-platform news applications with ease.
+**Headlinr** is an open-source Flutter app crafted for building dynamic, multi-platform news applications with ease.
 It offers a robust architecture that supports web, desktop, and mobile platforms, ensuring a consistent user experience across devices.

 ### 🚀 Why Headlinr?